EU leaders choose France's Lagarde for ECB after marathon summit

 In other decisions on Tuesday, Spain’s acting foreign minister, Josep Borrell, a socialist, was nominated as the EU’s new top diplomat in Brussels.

-Macron and Spanish Prime Minister Pedro Sanchez, who had pushed hard for Timmermans, also secured the nomination of Belgium’s liberal caretaker prime minister, Charles Michel, to replace Tusk as chair of EU summits.
-In that role, Michel will be tasked with building compromises between the 28 member states.
+Macron and Spanish Prime Minister Pedro Sanchez, who had pushed hard for Timmermans, also secured the election of Belgium’s liberal caretaker prime minister, Charles Michel, to replace Tusk as chair of EU summits.
+In that role as European Council president, Michel will be have the job of building compromises between the 28 member states.

 Timmermans and Margrethe Vestager, the lead candidate for the liberals in May’s parliament election, were put forward as deputies under von der Leyen in the next Commission, which takes office on November 1.